ysig/GraKeL/dev/_sources/user_manual/contributing.rst.txt

 organization of the *Paris-Saclay* University at the `DaSciM`_ laboratory of LiX.

-The project is currently carried out under the administrative supervision of the DaSciM Team Leader, `Michalis Vazirgiannis`_ as well as the scientific supervision of Giannis Nikolentzos a Post-Doc researcher with a PhD on the field of Graph Kernels.
+The project is currently carried out under the administrative supervision of the DaSciM Team Leader, `Michalis Vazirgiannis`_ as well as the scientific supervision of Giannis Nikolentzos a postdoctoral researcher.
 Other members of the lab aiding with the construction of this library are: Xristos Giatsidis, Stratis Limnios and Konstantinos Skianis.

 The project BSD license - a prerequisite of *sk-learn* compatibility - is accepted by the editor as it does not offend the virtues of the free-software community.